hawwwwwk/ethxn.xyz/README.md

 # ethxn.xyz
-My source code for my website.
-I just wanted to get it on GitHub.
+The source code for my website.